elastic/logstash-docs-md/docs/vpr/v1-0-1-plugins-inputs-azure_event_hubs.md

 * Default value is `86400`
 * Used only if `initial_position` is set to `look-back`

 Number of seconds to look back to find the initial position for pre-existing events.
 This option is used only if `initial_position` is set to `look_back`.
-If `storage_connection` is set, this configuration applies only the first time {{ls}} reads from the Event Hub.
+If `storage_connection` is set, this configuration applies only the first time Logstash reads from the Event Hub.

 ```ruby
 azure_event_hubs {